Nebraska marijuana laws

 Possession of any amount of hash is a felony and can result in two years in jail.

-Same with growing a plant that weighs over one pound, wet (untrimmed): felony, up to 2 years in jail.
+Growing a plant that weighs over one pound, wet (untrimmed) is also a felony and can result in up to two years in jail.

 Even having a pipe is a misdemeanor with a potential six-month jail sentence.